AaronRutley/minimal-admin/readme.txt

 == Copyright And Warranty ==

-Copyright © 2012 Eleven Media
+Copyright © 2012 Aaron Rutley
 This software is provided for free, as is, under the GPL v2

 == Installation ==